BMG-Esports/gjallarhorn/README.md

 # `Gjallarhorn`

-Gjallarhorn is a tool for Brawlhalla community tournament runners to generate properly formatted JSON for Twitch overlays.
+Gjallarhorn is a tool for Brawlhalla community tournament organizers to generate properly formatted JSON for Twitch overlays.
 Gjallarhorn can generate JSON for multiple use cases, including tickers, casters, lower thirds, queues, players, and games.
 It pulls data from start.gg as well as Brawlhalla's Stats API.

 ## Getting Started

-You will need a Start.gg API key to use Gjallarhorn.
+You will need a start.gg API key to use Gjallarhorn.
 If you don't have one already, get one at https://developer.start.gg/docs/authentication.

 To start Gjallarhorn, run the following commands in the project: